-- 1) a highly qualified management team - 2) new or unique products or services with favorable industry and competitive advantage - 3) a potential for growth in cash flow - 4) a potential to realize appreciation in our equity position, if any.
+- 1) a qualified and experienced management team - 2) new or unique products or services with a sustainable competitive advantage - 3) a potential for growth in cash flow - 4) a potential to realize appreciation in our equity position, if any.

-The Corporation makes investments in portfolio companies that typically range from \$250,000 to \$1,000,000 and it invest either directly in the equity of a company through equity shares or through a debt instrument.
-Our debt instruments usually have a maturity of not more than five years and usually have detachable equity warrants.
+The Corporation makes investments in portfolio companies that typically range from \$250,000 to \$1,000,000 and it invests either directly in the equity of a company through equity shares or through a debt instrument.
+The debt instruments generally have a maturity of not more than five years and usually have detachable equity warrants.
 Interest is either current pay (paid monthly) or deferred.

-Investment opportunities are identified for the Corporation by the management team.
-Throughout our history we have established an extensive network of investment referral relationships.
+The management team of the Corporation identifies investment opportunities.
+Throughout the Corporation's history it has established an extensive network of investment referral relationships.
 Investment proposals may, however, come to the Corporation from many other sources, and may include unsolicited proposals from the public and referrals from banks, lawyers, accountants and other members of the financial community.
-The Corporation believes that its reputation in the community and experience provide a competitive advantage in originating new investments..
+The Corporation believes that its reputation in the community and experience provide a competitive advantage in originating qualified new investments.

 In a typical private financing, the management team of the Corporation will review, analyze, and confirm, through due diligence, the business plan and operations of the potential portfolio company.
-The Corporation will also familiarize themselves with the portfolio company's industry and competitive landscape and may conduct additional reference checks with customers and suppliers of the portfolio company.
+Additionally, the Corporation will become familiar with the portfolio company's industry and competitive landscape and may conduct additional reference checks with customers and suppliers of the portfolio company.

 Following an initial investment in a portfolio company, the Corporation may be requested to make follow-on investments in the company.
 Follow-on investments may be made to take advantage of warrants or other preferential rights granted to the Corporation or otherwise to increase or maintain the Corporation's position in a promising portfolio company.
 The Corporation may also be called upon to provide an additional investment to a portfolio company in order for that company to fully implement its business plans, to develop a new line of business or to recover from unexpected business problems.
-Follow-on investments in a portfolio company are evaluated on a case-by-case basis.
+Follow-on investments in a portfolio company are evaluated individually.

-The Corporation will exit private finance investments generally through the maturation of the debt security or when a liquidity event takes place, such as the sale, recapitalization, or initial public offering of a portfolio company.
+The Corporation will exit its investments generally through the maturation of the debt security or when a liquidity event takes place, such as the sale, recapitalization, or initial public offering of a portfolio company.
 The method and timing of the disposition of the Corporation's portfolio investments can be critical to the realization of maximum total return.
 The Corporation generally expects to dispose of its equity securities through the private sales of securities to other investors or through an outright sale of the company or a merger.
 The Corporation anticipates its debentures will be repaid with interest and hopes to realize further appreciation from the warrants or other equity type instruments it receives in connection with the origination of the debenture.
-The Corporation anticipates generating cash for new investments and operating expenses through SBA leverage draw downs and interest and principal payments from its portfolio concerns.
+The Corporation anticipates generating cash for new investments and operating expenses through SBA leverage draw downs, and interest and principal payments from its portfolio concerns.